NarraRineesh/Recipe-book/README.md

 # Recipe-book
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) Latest version

 ## Getting started
 Take a look at the existing component, students and teachers.
 Try to understand how routing works and how Angular Material is imported and gives the purple color.
 Then: